zaphosting/docs/docs/sunkenland-setup-server.md

 ---
 id: sunkenland-setup-server
 title: "Sunkenland: Sunkenland Server Setup"
-description: Information about setting up your Sunkenland gameserver from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information about setting up your Sunkenland game server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Server Setup
 ---

 Sunkenland servers require a quick first-time setup in order for the server to function correctly.
-In this guide, we will explore the steps necessary to setup your Sunkenland gameserver.
+In this guide, we will explore the steps necessary to setup your Sunkenland game server.

 ## Prerequisites
 Before proceeding, you will have to first launch Sunkenland and create a world save file.
 Ensure that you save the world before proceeding.